rezwanJamee/EStore/README.md

 - Run npm install on the root folder for the backend node module.
 - To start the backend application run npm start.
 - Similarly run npm install for the frontend node module on the frontend folder.
-- To start the frontend application run npm start.
+- To start the frontend application run npm start on the frontend folder.